Managing a Work-life Balance

 Common errors to avoid in your coursework

-• Misconception: Teamwork means everyone does the same amount of work.
-Correction: Effective teamwork involves recognising different strengths and contributions; it's about collaboration, not equal division of tasks.
+- Misconception: Teamwork means everyone does the same amount of work.
+Correction: Effective teamwork involves playing to individual strengths, communicating clearly, and supporting others.
+It's about achieving a collective outcome, not equal division of tasks.

 Frequently Asked Questions